-In the Kyrgyz language, Kara means “black”, and Jorgo means a certain kind of “pacer” horse, so that would make it a “black horse” – a fine name for a spirit.
-Also, there is a black horse on the label.
+In the Kyrgyz language, Kara means “black”, and Jorgo means a certain kind of “pacer” horse, so that would make it a “black horse”.
+I thought this was a fine name for a spirit.
+Also, there was a black horse on the label.

 But I am told that there is more to this word, since it’s also the name of a Kyrgyz national dance.
 So maybe this vodka is supposed to get you in the mood for dancing?

 Alas, I was unable to find even the tiniest bit of information about this vodka.
 There were some mentions of a Kazakh brand called Kara Jorga, and that was it.

 What I did find, however, was a Radio Free Europe article about the Kara Jorgo dance from 2014.
 It said that the dance was becoming popular again in Kyrgyzstan.